Philanthropy 2.0: Giving In the Digital Age

 Charities and churches are moving to mobile donations.
 The Salvation Army is the most visible example of giving, with its traditional red-bucket campaign featuring bell ringers positioned in strategic shopping locations.
-You can soon make contributions using a credit card and smartphone rather than scrambling for spare change.
-Just swipe your credit card, sign the touch screen and decide if you want your receipt sent via text or e-mail.
-The program, which launched in November, also can collect contact information for future fund-raising campaigns.
+Soon, you can make contributions by swiping a credit card, signing the touch screen on the smartphone and then deciding if you want the receipt sent via text or e-mail.
+The program, which launched in November, can also collect contact information for future fund-raising campaigns.

-"A lot of people just don't carry cash anymore," said Maj.
-George Hood, the Salvation Army's spokesperson.
-"We're basically trying to make sure we're keeping up with our donors and embrace the new technologies they're embracing."
+“A lot of people just don’t carry cash anymore,” Maj.
+George Hood, the Salvation Army’s spokesperson, told the New York Times.
+“We’re basically trying to make sure we’re keeping up with our donors and embrace the new technologies they’re embracing.”

 The pilot replaces an effort with traditional credit card terminals placed near its well-known red kettles.
 That test only generated $60,000 of the $142 million received nationwide.
 It’s betting that its partnership with Square, which uses a small credit card reader plugged into an Android device, will prove more popular and convenient for holiday shoppers.

-"People forget to bring their checkbooks, so using the phone makes sense," said Douglas Plank, MobileCause's CEO.
-"The ministries that have tested it see a 10 to 15 percent bump in giving when they do it."
+“People forget to bring their checkbooks, so using the phone makes sense,” Douglas Plank, MobileCause’s CEO, told Computerworld.
+“The ministries that have tested it see a 10 to 15 percent bump in giving when they do it.”

 Meanwhile, Augusta, Ga.-based Stevens Creek Church introduced smartphone giving through “SecureGive,” one of the first charity apps to hit the Apple Store.

-"In addition to traditional ways of receiving charitable donations, churches are now using mobile apps to make giving to their ministry accessible wherever they have their phone," said Marty Baker, the church's pastor.
-"Churches and non-profits have to consider new ways of collecting funds this holiday season.
-It's time to embrace a new way to give."
+“In addition to traditional ways of receiving charitable donations, churches are now using mobile apps to make giving to their ministry accessible wherever they have their phone,” Marty Baker, the church’s pastor, said in a statement.
+“Churches and non-profits have to consider new ways of collecting funds this holiday season.
+It’s time to embrace a new way to give.”
 SecureGive gives you a fast and easy way to give with a smartphone.
 You can also setup a one-time or recurring donation using a bank card or routing number.